Node

 Node is a street sign-integrated EV charger that turns existing urban infrastructure into a kerbside charging network, eliminating dedicated bays and street clutter.

-Each unit delivers dual 22kW sockets with RFID, NFC, Plug & Charge, contactless payment, and cellular/ethernet connectivity with PAS 1899 compliancy as standard.
-A patented swappable cartridge enables repairs or upgrades in under 5 minutes, minimising downtime and opex.
+Each unit delivers dual 22kW sockets with RFID, NFC, Plug & Charge, contactless payment and cellular/ethernet connectivity with PAS 1899 compliancy as standard.
+A patented swappable cartridge enables repairs or upgrades in under 5 minutes, minimising downtime and operational costs.

-Node's socket-first model lets cities deploy charging-ready infrastructure now, then activate charger hardware as EV demand grows, removinging the need to commit road space before uptake justifies it.
+Node's socket-first model lets cities deploy charging-ready infrastructure now, then activate charger hardware as EV demand grows, removing the need to commit road space before mainstream adoption.

-Built to evolve: wireless charging-ready, future sensor-compatible, vandal-resistant and manufactured in the UK / Europe.
+Built to evolve: wireless charging-ready, future sensor-compatible, vandal-resistant and continuously upgradeable.

 Cities gain scalable, high-ROI infrastructure.
-Operators reduce opex.
-Residents get reliable fast charging without losing parking.
+Operators reduce OPEX.
+Residents get reliable fast charging without the parking wars.

 Node is live on Dublin's streets today, with city discussions active in London and Amsterdam.